Bioconductor/BBS/Doc/Prepare-MacOSX-Parallels-HOWTO.md

     #sudo networksetup -setdnsservers 'Ethernet 1' 216.126.35.8 216.24.175.3 8.8.8.8
     #sudo networksetup -setsearchdomains 'Ethernet 1' bioconductor.org

-  TESTING:
+Testing:

     networksetup -getdnsservers 'Ethernet'
     ping celaya2.bioconductor.org

-** Apply all software updates and reboot
+Apply all software updates and reboot

     softwareupdate -l         # list all software updates sudo softwareupdate -ia   # install them all (if appropriate) sudo reboot               # reboot

+<a name="guest-firewall"></a>
+### Firewall

+No firewall is enabled on `celaya2`.
+See the section on Firewalls for the Host for additional details.

 <a name="guest-power-management"></a>
 ## Power Management settings